 You may be thinking that I could just give the bags of frozen berries to someone else, and I could, but it’s trickier than it seems to get rid of frozen berries without creating a mess.
 I would have to hand the frozen berries off to someone who could then put them directly into a freezer.
 Since we live a few miles out of town, by the time I arrived at the house of the berry-recipient, the berries might have started to melt and make a mess.
 That’s not the kind of thing I like to hand off to a friend.
 I’d like to keep the friends I have, so here are a few ideas for using up frozen berries that will (I hope) be of help to you if you need to use up your frozen berry supply.
 Although our berry supply consists mainly of raspberries and blueberries, any kind of berry will work in these frozen berries recipes.
 Blackberries, huckleberries, marionberries and any other kind of berry you have around would work!

-Cobble Together a Cobbler
+Create a Cobbler

 I happen to have the best recipe for berry cobbler.
 I use it most often with frozen blueberries, but any combination of frozen berries will do.
 To get the details and the fabulous recipe, check out the best easy blueberry cobbler.
 You’ll be glad you took the time to click on over.

 Jam or preserves make excellent gifts to give away during the holidays.
 I already used many of our berries for jam or preserves, as noted above, but maybe you haven’t.
 Here’s one of my favorite jam recipes, Easy Raspberry Blueberry Jam.
 I love it because it uses both raspberries and blueberries, which we have in abundance.
+Looking for jam with a citrusy zing?
+Make some fabulously flavorful blueberry lime jam.
+Not a fan of seeds?
+Get a smooth jam experience when you make seedless raspberry jam.

 Berry smoothies are another delicious way to use frozen berries.
 Here’s my sister’s favorite recipe for a frozen berry smoothie.
 Bonus: She adds in some chopped zucchini for even more nutritional value.
 Not only is it delicious, but it’s a healthy frozen berries recipe.
 If you’re looking for ways to sneak some extra veggies into your family’s diet, this is an excellent strategy.
 Delicious, nutritious, and refreshing!